ThabeloPeter/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # More pointers, arrays, and strings

-## Requirements
-* Language: C89
-* OS: Ubuntu 14.04 LTS
-* Compiler: gcc 4.8.4
-* Style guidelines: [Betty style] (https://github.com/holbertonschool/Betty/wiki)

-## Synopsis
-This repository holds some projects I worked on for Holberton School.
-The goal is to learn coding and concepts through the C programming language.

 ## Concepts to be learned in this repository:
 * What are pointers to pointers and how to use them
 * What are multidimensional arrays and how to use them